Is It Possible to Beat a Defamation Case?

 Definition of Occasions

-It is important to note that the qualified privilege attaches to the occasion within which a statement is made rather than the statement itself.
-What constitutes as a qualified privilege occasion was explained in the matter of David Robinson and Marilyn Robinson v.
+It is important to note that the qualified privilege attaches to the occasion within which a statement is made rather than to the statement itself.
+What constitutes as a qualified privilege occasion was explained within the matter of David Robinson and Marilyn Robinson v.
 Ontario Society for the Prevention of Cruelty to Animals, 2012 ONSC 3647 as:

 The law concerning the defence of qualified privilege against a claim of libel can be summarized as follows: certain defamatory statements receive a limited and conditional immunity if they serve “the common convenience and welfare of society.”1 The defence of qualified privilege is thus premised upon the need of the intended audience to receive frank and uninhibited communication concerning a particular subject.² The circumstances in which the defence arises are referred to as occasions of qualified privilege.
 The privilege attaches to the occasion and is limited in the response to that occasion.
 The determination of whether an occasion of qualified privilege exists depends upon whether the person publishing the statement has an interest or duty, legal, social, moral or personal, to publish the information and further, whether the person or persons to whom it is addressed have a corresponding duty or interest in receiving the information.³